richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 2. Technology.
 What instruments and tools are available to study the human microbiome?
 Microscopes have been around for centuries, but in recent decades a whole laboratory of new tools make it possible to study in much more detail.
 We’ll summarize the major technologies, from gene sequencing to bioinformatics, that let scientists identify and study microbes.

-3. How to analyze your own microbiome: we’ll walk step-by-step through the process of getting and then analyzing data about your own microbiome.
-Starting with easy-to-understand web tools, we’ll walk you through the basics, then show you how to do simple analysis in Excel.
-For more complicated analysis, we’ll introduce simple (free) programming tools in Python and show step-by-step how to use them to study your own microbiome as well as compare it to others.
+3. How to analyze your own microbiome: we’ll walk step-by-step through the process of getting and then analyzing data from your own microbiome.
+Starting with the basics of how to interpret the simplified results from a typical diagnostic chart, we’ll show how to analyze the data and read it into Excel.
+For more complicated analysis, we’ll introduce simple (free) programming tools in Python and show how to analyze your own microbiome as well as compare it to others.
+We’ll give plenty of examples of experiments you can try on yourself.

 4. Organisms to watch: Once you’ve begun the process of studying your own microbes, you’ll want to learn about some of the common ones and what they do.
 We’ll summarize what scientists already know about these microbes and show you how to design experiments that let you watch for changes over time.